Vitis installation

 - Motherboard ASUS ProArt Z790, please note that the DP input is INPUT to the motherboard.
 Use Type-C or HDMI for the display purpose.
 Error x 2.

-- CPU cooler, idealy using water cooling solution, since air cooler may limit avaliable RAM slots.
-Be mindful over Case, water cooling might not fit within the case comfortablly.
+- CPU cooler, ideally using a water cooling solution, since an air cooler may limit available RAM slots.
+Be mindful of the case; water cooling might not fit within the case comfortably.
 A possible air cooler is Noctua NH-U12A.

 - High Power supply with Fan.
 You may go up to 1000W if needed.
-Please also be aware of the dimension.
+Please also be aware of the dimensions.

-The above settings were provided by Zhenyu Xu from Dr. Wei’s NEXT Lab research group at Clemson University.
+Zhenyu Xu provided the above settings from Dr. Wei’s NEXT Lab research group at Clemson University.

-You are not expected to run it over Virtual Machine.
-Thus, you need to install Linux in your desktop.
-We use Ubuntu 22.04 LTS for convinence, which is avaliable in https://ubuntu.com/download/desktop.
-Different from Virtual Machine, you need to use tool like Rufs which is avaliable here https://rufus.ie/en to make your USB flash drive as a bootstrable drive.
-The following video below shows how you use it:
+You are not expected to run it over a virtual machine.
+Thus, you need to install Linux on your desktop.
+We use Ubuntu 22.04 LTS for convenience, which is available at https://ubuntu.com/download/desktop.
+Unlike a virtual machine, you need to use a tool like Rufus, which is available here https://rufus.ie/en, to make your USB flash drive bootable.
+The video below shows how you use it:

-WARNING, if you used provided motherboard, please check your BIOS version, IT HAVE TO BE 0816 [preferred] OR 0904 X86 to be fully support 22.04 installation.
-Otherwise, it will return out of memory.
+Warning: If you used the provided motherboard, please check your BIOS version; it must be 0816 [preferred] or 0904 X86 to fully support the 22.04 installation.
+Otherwise, it will return an out-of-memory error.

-Version 0904 has an issue with SSD port labeled as C is not usable with Intel i7 14700k CPU.
+Version 0904 has an issue: the SSD port labeled as C is not usable with the Intel i7 14700k CPU.
 Later BIOS versions may fix this issue.
-0816 version has good support for Intel i7 13700k CPU.
-You can install Ubuntu 24.04 with later BIOS (like 1801), but it cannot support Xilinx toolchain at this moment.
-The steps for the installation is avaliable https://www.asus.com/support/faq/1012815/.
-You can download the driver from https://www.asus.com/us/motherboards-components/motherboards/proart/proart-z790-creator-wifi/helpdesk_bios?model2Name=ProArt-Z790-CREATOR-WIFI And you can refresh your BIOS following the method in https://www.youtube.com/watch?v=zDAP7DQOSgU.
+The 0816 version has good support for the Intel i7 13700 K CPU.
+You can install Ubuntu 24.04 with a later BIOS (like 1801), but it cannot support the Xilinx toolchain at this moment.
+The installation steps are available at https://www.asus.com/support/faq/1012815/.
+You can download the driver from https://www.asus.com/us/motherboards-components/motherboards/proart/proart-z790-creator-wifi/helpdesk_bios?model2Name=ProArt-Z790-CREATOR-WIFI, and you can refresh your BIOS following the method in https://www.youtube.com/watch?v=zDAP7DQOSgU.

 Vitis unified design download and installation

-Once you signin, we have two option, Single File Download (SFD) or using web installer.
+Once you sign in, we have two options: Single File Download (SFD) or the web installer.

-The download speed will probably faster than using web installer.
+The download speed will probably be faster than using the web installer.
 Extract the files from the Xilinx_

 tar -xvf Xilinx_<version>.tar.gz